eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/new_acceleo_project.rst

 Java services wrappers
 ======================

-As mentioned earlier, it is possible to iniialize the content of a new Acceleo module file with content that comes from
+As mentioned earlier, it is possible to initialize the content of a new Acceleo module file with content that comes from

 - An existing Acceleo module file (a copy of this file is made)
 - Some java code that you need to access from your Acceleo templates
-- Acceleo 2.x templates (please note that at the time of writing these lines, the Acceleo 2.X to Accelo 3 translator is not complete yet)

 We will detail here the second possibility which makes it possible to execute standard java code from any Acceleo template or query.

 Let's suppose you have a class UML2Services in which you have implemented some specific behavior that you'd like to access from your generators.
-A good idea would be to put this class in a package ``services``.
+A good idea would be to put this class in a package ``*services``.

 Right-click on the package and select *New > Acceleo Module File*.